 Laughter is the best medicine.
-That’s no secret to Detroit native, Anthony “Spice” Adams, who is reinventing himself as a comedian whose brand of family-friendly videos have gone viral on every corner of the internet.
+That’s no secret to Detroit, Michigan native, Anthony “Spice” Adams, who is reinventing himself as a comedian whose brand of family-friendly videos have gone viral on every corner of the internet.
 Whether it’s a sketch comedy segment of his Cream E. Biggums character or his Oldhead persona, this retired NFL defensive tackle is embracing the entertainment bug he has had since childhood.

 Life in Detroit

 “I was born and raised in Detroit, Mich.
 I grew up in a single-parent home.
 My mom saw a talent I didn’t see and she said, ‘I think you can play some football,’” says Adams.
 At the age of 14, Adams passed a test that got him a spot at one of the top schools in Detroit and started playing football with encouragement from his mom.
 “She just dropped me off at Martin Luther King High School.
 She told me to introduce myself to the head coach and I’ve been playing for 18 years.
 You know, high school, college and then pros.”
 Adams played nine seasons in the NFL.
 “Turns out mom knows best,” laughs Adams.

 He loved competing and the friendships that being a student-athlete afforded.
 “We started doing everything in unison.
 Everybody doing jumping jacks and push-ups and I liked that.
 I didn’t have any brothers and sisters, so I felt like everybody there was my brother.”